 The course introduces the students to the ancient Indian system of self-defense and the combat through various martial art forms and focuses more on traditional Kerala's traditional KalariPayattu.
 The course introduces the various exercise technique to make the body supple and flexible before going into the steps and techniques of the martial art.
 The advanced level of this course introduces the technique of weaponry.

 PROFESSIONAL ELECTIVES UNDER SCIENCE STREAM

 CHEMISTRY

-3CHY240 COMPUTATIONAL CHEMISTRY AND MOLECULAR MODELLING L-T-P-C: 3-0-0-3 characteristics-reactivity, stability, etc., of the molecule.
+23CHY240 COMPUTATIONAL CHEMISTRY AND MOLECULAR MODELLING L-T-P-C: 3-0-0-3

 CO1: Get to understand the structure of molecules using symmetry.